JordanW94/twitch-cp-bot/README.md

 - Go back to your channel and redeem a channel points reward, make sure you have `Require Viewer to Enter Text` enabled.
 - That website will return the ID for that reward, paste that into one of the above keys, TF2, StreamWide or SongRequest.

-Song request will just make your bot say !sr message-from-user-here.
-So make sure you have song request set to Moderators only and Mod your bot.
+Where you see the Channel Points ID above in WheelConfig is where you will need to paste the ID for the wheel to be activated for that certain CP reward.

+I've made it so you can create as many different wheel configurations as you want.
+You simple copy a completed wheel configuration above and alerter the Channel Points ID.

-Finally the wheel settings, which can be found here: https://github.com/zarocknz/javascript-winwheel
+Finally the actual wheel settings, which can be found here: https://github.com/zarocknz/javascript-winwheel or just work it out from the example.

-If you want to disable any, just leave the key as '' or add the channel points id and control the enabling/disabling directly from twitch.
+If you want to disable any, just leave the key as 'disabled' or add the Channel Points ID and control the enabling/disabling directly from Twitch.

-The text a user can enter in the channel points reward relates to the power of spin:
+The text a user can enter in the Channel Points reward relates to the power of spin:
 - Low
 - Medium
 - High